Nick-Sullivan/death-dice/README.md

 ```

 Run tests (see https://playwright.dev/python/docs/test-runners#cli-arguments for Playwright CLI)
-(To use non-headless mode, remove "-n auto" from settings.json)
+(To use non-headless mode, replace "-n auto" with "--headed" in settings.json)

 ```
 pytest